BY MOLLY | EVERYTHINGSHIHTZU.COM

-We’ve all been next to that person (or worse, been that person) at the dog park, frustration edging into their voice as they tug gently on the leash in attempt to make their dog’s bottom hit the ground.
+We've all been next to that person (or worse, have been that person) at the dog park.
+You can hear the frustration in their voice as they tug gently on their dogs' leash in an attempt to make their dog's bottom hit the ground.

-Basic dog obedience training is fairly straightforward on paper, or even when you take a group obedience class, but sometimes applying what you've learned to your strong willed Shih Tzu is an entirely different story.
+Basic dog obedience training is relatively straightforward on paper or even when you take a group obedience class.
+But sometimes, applying what you've learned to your strong-willed Shih Tzu is an entirely different story.

 While they are nowhere near impossible to train, when their stubborn agendas don’t match your own, it doesn’t feel that way.

 But there is hope!

-With some knowledge, and a little bit of patience of your own, you can get your strong willed pup doing basic obedience commands in no time.
+With some knowledge and a little bit of patience of your own, you can get your obstinate pup to do basic obedience commands in no time.

-While these tips will help for any breed or skill level, they are extra important when it comes to working with Shih Tzu and their determined personalities.
+While these tips will help for any breed or skill level, they are extra important when working with Shih Tzu and their determined personalities.

 Before you know it, you’ll be working with their strong will, instead of against it.

 Positive training is based on the concept of reinforcing or rewarding the behaviors you want your dog to do in hopes that they will do it again.

-Some people believe that their fur baby isn’t food motivated, but often times they haven’t found the right treat yet.
+Some people believe that their fur baby isn’t food motivated.
+However, it is more likely that they just haven't found the particular treat that motivates their dog.